-As the Blazers stormed ahead to an early 19-4 lead, I heard more about Greg Oden, Brandon Roy and 1977 than I have in years.
+As the Blazers stormed ahead to an early 19-4 lead, I heard more about Greg Oden, Brandon Roy and the team’s only championship in 1977 than I have in years.
 I was even reminded of Game 7 of the 2000 Western Conference Finals (as if it will ever stop haunting my dreams), and it became clear that current events in L.A. were a bit of a sore subject.

 One fan in particular couldn’t make up his mind about whom to verbally assault cheer for.
 He began the game claiming that nobody in the building knew who Damian Lillard was, and that LaMarcus Aldridge had no jumper.

 Both facts were proven drastically wrong, but don’t think that slowed down his attempt at insult mastery.

 The fan’s next target was Robin Lopez.
 He began with the hair, then focused on his twin brother, Brook.
 Neither disparaging remark did the trick from the 300 section, and neither stopped the center from recording 12 points and 12 rebounds on the night.

 Shortly after the Blazers pulled ahead by double digits, he switched his attention to his own team, crying for Mike D’Antoni to be fired and for Pau Gasol to be banned to the bench.
 Portlanders may criticize their opponents, but it’s a rare day if you hear them take such a fickle approach to their own fandom.

 As unbelievable as it was listening to Lakers devotees shout both cheers and laments the team’s way, the most inconceivable event of the contest came when the home crowd erupted into an MVP chant for Robert Sacre.
 That’s right—the same Robert Sacre who is averaging 3.7 points and 2.5 rebounds in 10.3 minutes through six games.